 For those of you who started to miss Smut Clyde, he is back, with a whole travelling circus of fake western blots in tow.
 The central character here is the cancer researcher Richard Hill, a tough and rather physically intimidating English lad who used to sport a hairstyle popular among certain kind of football fans, and who looks at you from each photo as if he is about to headbutt you in the teeth.
 The photos don’t reveal what kind of boots Hill is wearing, but even from what we see it’s no wonder his western blots jumped through hoops backwards to do whatever Hill barked at them.
 Basically, it is good for Smut to be far, far away from Hill’s temper.

-Dr Hill is namely tenured fellow at the University of Portsmouth in UK, where he took over a drug discovery unit on behalf of the retired professor Geoff Pilkington (who chose not to reply to emails), and in this new role Hill continues to produce rigged science, which his university proudly pushes in press releases.
+Dr Hill is namely tenured fellow at the University of Portsmouth in UK, where he took over a drug discovery unit on behalf of the retired professor Geoff Pilkington, and in this new role Hill continues to produce rigged science, which his university proudly pushes in press releases.

 Hill was recruited to Portsmouth from the Universidade do Algarve in Faro, Portugal, he still collaborates from his past colleague there, Patricia Madureira, who is also incidentally his wife.
 The family business might now urgently need a scapegoat to blame, any takers?

 Just weeks ago, on 5 August 2019, University of Portsmouth issued this press release celebrating Hill’s allegedly successful test of a cancer drug which they now announce to bring into a clinical trial on humans.
 The trials were also announced by Hill in an interview with a brain cancer charity which funds his lab.
 Hill was asked “What’s been the biggest surprise to you as a result of your research?”, to which he mumbled something about “highly interactive patient networks, support groups“.
 Thanks to Smut Clyde, Hill will be getting his surprise now.